catalinii/minisatip/README.md

 	* eg: -a 1:2:3
 	- it will report 1 dvb-s2 device, 2 dvb-t2 devices and 3 dvb-c devices

-* -b --buffers X:Y : set the app adapter buffer to X Bytes (default: 25004) and set the kernel DVB buffer to Y Bytes (default: 5775360) - both multiple of 188
+* -b --buffers X:Y : set the app adapter buffer to X Bytes (default: 56400) and set the kernel DVB buffer to Y Bytes (default: 5775360) - both multiple of 188
 	* eg: -b 18800:18988

 * -B X : set the app socket write buffer to X KB.
-	The buffer will be split between multiple sockets, each getting maximum 0.4 * X KB
-	* eg: -B 10
+	* eg: -B 10000 - to set the socket buffer to 10MB

 * -d --diseqc ADAPTER1:COMMITTED1-UNCOMMITTED1[,ADAPTER2:COMMITTED2-UNCOMMITTED2[,...]
 	* The first argument is the adapter number, second is the number of committed packets to send to a Diseqc 1.0 switch, third the number of uncommitted commands to sent to a Diseqc 1.1 switch